eamaranti/pure-gulp-bootstrap3-starter/README.md

 1. Clone this repo.
 2. cd into the root folder and run `npm install` to install all dependencies
-3. Run `gulp build` and it will pull in all and compile.
+3. Run `gulp build` and it will generate files and compile.
 4. Run `gulp serve` and enjoy.

 ## Develop